Wedding Venue Feature: Lion Rock Farm

 The Guest Houses

 One of the coolest things about a Lion Rock Farm wedding is that you two and your wedding party can sleep there.
 The venue has four guest houses on the property.
-It’s similar to Inn at Mystic in this regard.
+It’s similar to Inn at Mystic in this regard, ideal for destination weddings.

 The one pictured above is the Lower Guest House, located nearest the main road, just as you enter the property.
 It’s fully functional, complete with two bedrooms and a kitchen.
 There’s also a sizable driveway outside, making it great for one side of your wedding party to stay in.